InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### How do I join?

 Easy, [sign up here](https://goo.gl/forms/67DeV5SXL0Pl24403).
 Don't forget though, max.
 5 people per team.
+We can accept a limited number of participants so register soon!

 #### What do I need to bring?